starship/starship/docs/pt-BR/config/README.md

 ## Scala

-O módulo `scala` exibe a versão atual instalada do [Scala](https://www.scala-lang.org/).
+The `scala` module shows the currently installed version of [Scala](https://www.scala-lang.org/).
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual contem um arquivo `build.sbt`, `.scalaenv` ou `.sbtenv`
+- The current directory contains a `build.sbt`, `.scalaenv` or `.sbtenv` file
-- O diretório atual tenha um arquivo com a extensão `.scala` ou `.sbt`
+- The current directory contains a file with the `.scala` or `.sbt` extension
-- O diretório atual tenha um diretório chamado `.metals`
+- The current directory contains a directory named `.metals`

 ### Opções